Beloved Baby Eaglet In D.C. Euthanized After Suffering West Nile Disease

 And he was.
 He really, really was.

 On Facebook, mourners called him "beloved Valor," "precious Valor," "sweet baby Valor."
 One dedicated a statue to him.
-They reminisced about watching him grow from the day the eggs were laid, recalling how bravely he'd endured heat and cold, wind and rain.
+They reminisced about watching him grow from the day the eggs were laid, recalling how bravely he had endured heat and cold, wind and rain.

 "I wish I understood how one little bird's passing could rip a hole in one's heart," one woman wrote on Facebook.